 LIFE Center for Independent Living (LIFE CIL)’s Core Services

-Every Center for Independent Living has four core services that they must provide.
-These are advocacy, information and referral, independent living skills and peer support and mentoring.
+Every Center for Independent Living has five core services that they must provide.
+These are advocacy, information and referral, independent living skills, peer support and mentoring, and transition.

 Advocacy is central to a Center for Independent Living’s mission.
 We offer both individual and systems advocacy.
 Individual advocacy is assisting an individual with a disability to protect his or her rights or to fight for needed resources.
 Through systems advocacy, we advance civil rights and equal access for all persons with disabilities on the local, state, and federal levels.

 Individual advocacy is done by teaching the individual self-advocacy skills.
 LIFE CIL staff does not act as one to one advocates in any legal setting.
 We believe the key to true empowerment is full knowledge of one’s rights, how those rights are protected, and how to utilize the laws that provide those protections.

 In gaining self-advocacy skills individuals can learn how to communicate and negotiate with agencies, service providers, employers and others in order to obtain needed benefits, services or accommodations.